 Hemangiosarcoma is a type of cancer that affects the cell lining of different tissues in the dog’s body.
 This type of cancer is almost exclusive to dogs, and it is a fast-moving type of cancer.
 Hemangiosarcoma affects mostly medium and large dogs.

-According to Dog Breeds, German Shepherds, Boxers, and Golden Retrievers are at the highest risk for contracting Hemangiosarcoma
+German Shepherds, Boxers, and Golden Retrievers are at the highest risk for contracting Hemangiosarcoma

 Mast Cell Tumors